 If a final decision is made to deny employment, the employer again must provide written notification to the applicant and inform them of his or her right to file a complaint with the Department of Fair Employment and Housing and/or of any internal appeal rights the applicant may have to challenge the decision.
 Again, the employer may but is not required to explain its justification/reasoning for its final decision.

 This new law does not apply in those limited circumstances where a public or private employer is required by law to conduct a criminal background check or to restrict employment based on criminal history.

 Covered California employers should familiarize themselves with the requirements of this new law and modify their employment applications and hiring processes accordingly.

 AB 168 (Salary Inquiries)

-Usually during the recruitment process, we ask on the employment application have you ever been convicted of crime?
+Usually, during the recruitment process, we ask on the employment application have you ever been convicted of a crime?
 We also have applicants list their past three or four employees with dates of employment and starting and ending salary.

 This is the first in a series of three blogs regarding important info employers need to know and implement in 2018.
 If you’d like to learn more about these new laws and how they will affect your Employment Processes, please contact the experts at RTR Consulting.
 For more than 20 years, we’ve been helping small to medium-sized businesses manage their most precious resource through a full range of HR services – at a fraction of the cost of an in-house department, too!